PreCurious: How Innocent Pre-Trained Language Models Turn into Privacy Traps: Amplifying Privacy Risk with PreCurious

 \subsubsection{PreCurious Framework}

 We begin with a high-level overview of the pre-curious attack which involves the following three stages.
 1) \textbf{Crafting}: the adversary carefully crafts the backbone model before releasing it as a pre-trained model.
 2) \textbf{Fine-tuning}: the victim initializes the model with the released parameters and starts normal fine-tuning over the private training dataset.
-3) \textbf{Inferring}: any adversary queries the target model and guesses the secret of $D_\text{ft}$.
+3) \textbf{Inferring}: the adversary queries the target model and guesses secrets in $D_\text{ft}$.

-\textit{PreCurious} focuses on designing the crafting stage for increasing the attacking advantage and thus stands as a general framework for a wide range of inferring strategies.
+\textit{PreCurious} focuses on designing the crafting stage for increasing the attack advantage and thus stands as a general framework for a wide range of inferring strategies.